 Technology companies often worry about ownership of ideas they hear.
 If a contractor or partner gives us an idea, do we need a license to use it?
 What if it’s an idea about our own product or service?
 The concern often prompts a “feedback license”: a sentence or two tacked onto a contract about professional services or co-marketing or something like that, granting a license to “any idea Contractor may develop related to Company’s products.”

-The good news is that you don’t have worry about ownership of feedback or other ideas.
+The good news is that you don’t have worry about ownership of feedback or other abstract ideas.
 You don’t need a feedback license, and in fact, they don’t even make sense.
-In the United States (and most other countries), ideas belong to everyone—at least to everyone who hears them legally.
+In the United States (and most other countries), abstract ideas belong to everyone—at least to everyone who hears them legally.

 The confusion stems from a misunderstanding of intellectual property: from the belief that IP covers every product of the human brain.
 IP actually covers a very narrow set of brain products.
 To be considered intellectual property, an asset has to fit into one of the following four categories.